Carol R. Kuntz

 - [email protected]

 For the five years after the 9/11 terrorist attacks on the United States, Dr. Kuntz served as the Homeland Security Advisor to the Vice President of the United States, advising him on all aspects of homeland security matters.
-She served as a member of the Homeland Security Deputies Committee, the Deputy Cabinet Secretary level group that shaped national policy.
+She was a member of the Homeland Security Deputies Committee, the Deputy Cabinet Secretary level group that shaped national policy.
 Dr. Kuntz played the leadership role in numerous policy initiatives, including particularly two Presidential Initiatives to strengthen defenses against terrorist attacks in the homeland, Project Bioshield in the Department of Health and Human Services and the Domestic Nuclear Detection Office in the Department of Homeland Security.
 Each of these initiatives sought to build organizations with the personnel, authorities and incentives to advance technology and successfully apply it to mitigate an emergent national security problem.

 PhD, Massachusetts Institute of Technology